-This Proxy Statement is furnished to the holders of the common stock ("Common Stock") of Dynex Capital, Inc. (the "Company") in connection with the solicitation by the Company's Board of Directors of proxies to be used at the Annual Meeting of Shareholders of the Company to be held at The Stanford Court Renaissance Hotel located at 905 California Street, San Francisco, California on Wednesday, May 11, 2011, at 9:00 a.m.
+This Proxy Statement is furnished to the holders of the common stock ("Common Stock") of Dynex Capital, Inc. (the "Company") in connection with the solicitation by the Company's Board of Directors of proxies to be used at the Annual Meeting of Shareholders of the Company to be held at The Stanford Court Renaissance Hotel located at 905 California Street, San Francisco, California on Monday, May 14, 2012, at 9:00 a.m.
 Pacific Time (the "Annual Meeting").
 The Annual Meeting is being held for the purposes set forth in the accompanying Notice of Annual Meeting of Shareholders.

-As permitted by rules adopted by the Securities and Exchange Commission (the "SEC"), the Company is making this Proxy Statement and its 2010 Annual Report to Shareholders available to shareholders electronically via the Internet.
-On March 30, 2011, we mailed to shareholders a Notice of Internet Availability of Proxy Materials containing instructions on how to access this Proxy Statement and our Annual Report and vote over the Internet.
-You will not receive a printed copy of the proxy materials in the mail, unless specifically requested.
-Instead, the Notice of Internet Availability of Proxy Materials instructs you on how to access and review over the Internet all of the important information contained in the Proxy Statement and Annual Report.
-The Notice of Internet Availability of Proxy Materials also instructs you on how you may submit your proxy over the Internet.
+As permitted by rules adopted by the Securities and Exchange Commission (the "SEC"), the Company is making this Proxy Statement and its 2011 Annual Report to Shareholders available to most of our shareholders electronically via the Internet.
+On April 3, 2012, we commenced mailing to our shareholders a Notice of Internet Availability of Proxy Materials containing instructions on how to access this Proxy Statement and our Annual Report and vote over the Internet.
+Most shareholders will not receive a printed copy of the proxy materials in the mail, unless specifically requested.
+Instead, the Notice of Internet Availability of Proxy Materials instructs you on how to access and review over the Internet all of the important information contained in the Proxy Statement and Annual Report and on how you may submit your proxy over the Internet.
 If you would like to receive a printed copy of our proxy materials, you should follow the instructions for requesting such materials included in the Notice of Internet Availability of Proxy Materials.